Forge is preparing the requested surface and verifying the live route.

 Vector search, graph relationships, and real-time state give your AI applications memory that persists across conversations, sessions, and providers.

 Without persistent memory, every AI conversation starts from zero.
 Users repeat context, agents forget prior decisions, and relationships between concepts are lost.
 Forge solves this with a three-layer memory system that stores what was said (vector), who said it and how things relate (graph), and what is happening right now (state).
-Memory persists across provider switches, so a conversation that starts on GPT-4o can seamlessly continue on Claude without losing context.
+Memory persists across provider switches, so a conversation that starts on GPT-4o can seamlessly continue on another provider without losing context.

 Each layer serves a distinct purpose and degrades gracefully when its primary backing store is unavailable.
 In production, all three layers work together.
 In development, Turso handles everything.